unixpickle/kahoot-hack/README.md

 Once you have all the needed dependencies, you can run [kahoot-flood/main.go](kahoot-flood/main.go) program to execute the kahoot-flood tool.
 You can run the other tools in a similar fashion.

 # The XSS hack

+**NOTE:** I have contacted Kahoot and they have fixed this bug.
+It would have posed an actual security threat to teachers using Kahoot.

 The XSS hack allows you to run arbitrary JavaScript code on the coordinator's computer.
 This could be something like `alert('hey')`, or it could be something much more devious.
 The command is dead-simple to use as well; you can do something like `go run kahoot-xss/main.go game-pin alert\(\)`.
 While this seems simple enough, I had to work around some very tough restrictions to get this to work.